saolsen/licks/README.md

 Licks
 =====

-Licks is meant to be a frontend for a music analysis platform / api that I'm working on.
-I would like record microphone input from the browser and send it to the backend where it will be processed with the sound processing library/API I'm working on.
+Licks is meant to be a frontend for a music analysis platform / api that I'm working on. (see epitome) I would like record microphone input from the browser and send it to the backend where it will be processed with the sound processing library/API I'm working on.